 It’s one thing to know we live in a military plutocracy.
 When we tolerate it, year in, year out, we invite desperate times.

-The absence of a free press in the West is unforgivable, and the Internet will go next, if it has not already.
+The absence of a responsible press in the West is unforgivable, and now the Internet is gone too .
+Sorry, but this is what fascism looks like.

 No major broadcast network has made even passing mention of a treaty that curtails trafficking to war-torn nations.

 “The UN was not created to take humanity to heaven but to save it from hell.”- Former United Nations Sec’y-General Dag Hammarskjold.

 The struggle for the governance of our species is becoming more explicit.

 The Security Council’s hijacking of our species’ governance, to protect their own interests and war criminals.